Stephen, King of England: Argument with the church (1145–1152)

 Stephen's relationship with the church deteriorated badly towards the end of his reign.
 The reforming movement within the church, which advocated greater autonomy from royal authority for the clergy, had continued to grow, while new voices such as the Cistercians had gained additional prestige within the monastic orders, eclipsing older orders such as the Cluniacs.
-Stephen's dispute with the church had its origins in 1140, when Archbishop Thurstan of York died.
+Stephen's dispute with the church had its origins in 1140 when Archbishop Thurstan of York died.
 An argument then broke out between a group of reformers based in York and backed by Bernard of Clairvaux, the head of the Cistercian order, who preferred William of Rievaulx as the new archbishop, and Stephen and his brother Henry, who preferred various Blois family relatives.
 The row between Henry and Bernard grew increasingly personal, and Henry used his authority as legate to appoint his nephew William of York to the post in 1141 only to find that, when Pope Innocent II died in 1143, Bernard was able to get the appointment rejected by Rome.
 Bernard then convinced Pope Eugene III to overturn Henry's decision altogether in 1147, deposing William, and appointing Henry Murdac as archbishop instead.

-Stephen was furious over what he saw as potentially precedent-setting papal interference in his royal authority, and initially refused to allow Murdac into England.
-When Theobald, the Archbishop of Canterbury, went to consult with the Pope on the matter against Stephen's wishes, the King refused to allow him back into England either, and seized his estates.
-Stephen also cut his links to the Cistercian order, and turned instead to the Cluniacs, of which Henry was a member.
+Stephen was furious over what he saw as potentially precedent-setting papal interference in his royal authority and initially refused to allow Murdac into England.
+When Theobald, the Archbishop of Canterbury, went to consult with the Pope on the matter against Stephen's wishes, the King refused to allow him back into England either and seized his estates.
+Stephen also cut his links to the Cistercian order and turned instead to the Cluniacs, of which Henry of Blois was a member.